UEFBiomedicalInformaticsLab/BIODAI/Sweeping/readme.md

 For each battery, barplots that compare the algorithms according to different metrics.
 E.g. Cross hypervolume or Pareto delta.
 - **work/summary_stats/*/baseline_best_comparison.png**
-A comparison of performance between the best solutions found without DOSA-MO and the best solutions found with DOSA-MO (according to CHV).
+A comparison of performance between the best solutions found with just clinic and the best solutions found considering all the combinations of views and Sweeping* configuration (according to CHV).
-When k-fold CV is used all the folds are shown together.
+All the folds are shown together.
-This file is not present for setups with 3+ objectives since the plot would be difficult to read.
 - **work/summary_stats/cv/*/best_hof.txt**
 This file is present when the battery is evaluated with k-fold CV.
 It is a list of the biomarkers found by the best algorithm.
 The best algorithm is chosen according to the CHV measured with k-fold CV.
 The biomarkers are then computed running the best algorithm on the whole dataset.
-- **work/summary_stats/external/*/best_solutions.txt**
-This file is present when the battery is evaluated with external validation.
-It is a list of the best biomarkers found by all the algorithms combined.
-The best biomarkers are chosen according to the performance measured on the external dataset.

 ## Bibliography